 SECTION 3 State Health Insurance Assistance Program (free help, information, and answers to your questions about Medicare)

 The State Health Insurance Assistance Program (SHIP) is a government program with trained counselors in every state.
-Here is a list of the State Health Insurance Assistance Programs in each state we serve:
+In Oregon, the SHIP is called the Senior Health Insurance Benefits Assistance.